n8acl/aprstosql/docs/index.md

 ## Change Log
 Changes Prior to current year have been moved to the [ChangeLog](https://n8acl.github.io/aprstosql/changelog/) on the wiki.

+* 11/07/2024: Added Database support for MySQL/MariaDB and SQL Server.

 * 07/03/2024: Initial Release